jbdamask/wkid-smaaht/README.md

 7. Chat in Channel with no App mention - Should not respond
 8. Create pic in channel - Should receive wait message, then image
 9. Create pic in channel thread - Should receive wait message, then image
-10. Create pic in DM - Should receive wait message, then image
+10. Test all commands in DM
-11. Create pic in DM thread - Should receive wait message, then image
+11. Test all commands in Channel
 12. Slash command in channel - Should receive info about command
 13. Slash comand in DM - Should receive info about command